damianhakert/damianhakert.github.io/source/posts/2016-08-04-continuous-deployment-with-gitlab.html.md

 ---
-title: "Continuous Deployment with GitLab" # anyone with a better idea?
+title: "Continuous Integration and Deployment with GitLab" # anyone with a better idea?
 author: Marcia Ramos
 author_twitter: XMDRamos
 categories: GitLab
 image_title:  # to be added
-description: "CI, CD and Docker Registry: all built-in GitLab"
+description: "CI, CD and Container Registry: all built-in GitLab" # to be improved
 twitter_image:  # to be added
 ---

-Can you imagine having **Continuous Integration**, Continuous **Deployment** and **Container Registry** within the same web interface?
+Can you imagine having **Continuous Integration**, **Continuous Deployment** and **Container Registry** within the same web interface?
 With **GitLab**, you can!

-After a brief information on CI, Continuous Delivery and Continuous Deployment, and a short walk through a few use-cases for these development practices, we'll present you with a **video** illustrating the capability of going **faster from idea to production** with GitLab.
+After a brief introduction to Continuous Integration, Continuous Delivery and Continuous Deployment, and a short walk through of some use-cases for these development practices, we'll present you with a **video** illustrating the capability of going **from idea to production faster** with GitLab.
 Check how you can easily deploy automatically your app from GitLab to DockerCloud.

 <!-- more -->